Sham2003/Web-Mapping-Application/README.md

 - **Popup Editing:**
   - Edit map information such as name and description.
-  - Update layer information with ease using intuitive popups.
+  - Update layer information with ease using event listeners.

 - **UI Control for Layer Management:**
   - Display and manage groups of markers and shapes using a UI control.